Why dual British citizenship is in the news

 Dual British citizens and UK border entry from 25 February 2026

-The UK continues to allow dual nationality, and you are not required to renounce another citizenship when becoming British.
-The change in February 2026 only concerns how you prove your British citizenship when travelling to the UK.
+The UK continues to allow dual nationality, and you are not required to renounce another citizenship when becoming British. the change in February 2026 concerned how British citizenship is evidenced and verified by carriers before travel to the UK.

-From 25 February 2026, carriers have to check before departure whether you require permission to enter the UK.
+Since 25 February 2026, carriers now have to check before departure whether you require permission to enter the UK.
 As a British or Irish citizen, you do not require permission.
 However, the carrier has to be able to recognise that exemption in its systems before allowing you to board.

-Presenting a non-British passport alone is unlikely to be sufficient under the new rules.
+Presenting a non-British passport alone is unlikely to be sufficient in most cases under the new rules, unless the individual falls within a recognised exception such as certain EU Settlement Scheme-based dual nationals.
 If you do only present a foreign passport, the carrier may not be able to identify your British status.
 In that situation, you could be delayed or refused boarding because you cannot demonstrate your British citizenship in a format the carrier recognises.

 What dual British citizens now need for UK travel

-From 25 February 2026, dual British citizens travelling to the UK should carry either a valid British passport, or a Certificate of Entitlement to the Right of Abode, held digitally through a UKVI account and linked to a foreign passport.
+In most cases, dual British citizens travelling to the UK should now carry either a valid British passport, or a Certificate of Entitlement to the Right of Abode, held digitally through a UKVI account and linked to a foreign passport.

 An ETA is not an alternative option.
 British citizens are not eligible for ETAs, even if travelling on a non-UK passport.